Georgia–Germany relations: Germans in Georgia

 In 1815, while participating in the Congress of Vienna, Russian emperor Alexander I visited Stuttgart, a city in his mother's native Kingdom of Württemberg.
 Upon witnessing the oppression of local peasants due to their non-Lutheran faith or as a result of their participation in separatist movements, the Emperor arranged for their settlement in the suburbs of Tiflis, the historical capital of Georgia, with the aim of forming agricultural colonies.
 On September 21, 1818 the first German settlement of Marienfeld, now Tbilisi, was established by a group of Swabian Germans.
 Two months later another group of colonists founded a settlement on the bank of the Asureti River and named it Elisabethtal, after the Emperor's wife Elisabeth Alexeievna.
 Within the next year five more colonies were established: New Tiflis and Alexandersdorf (both part of modern Tbilisi), Petersdorf (now part of Sartichala), and Katharinenfeld (present-day Bolnisi).
 Three more colonies were founded in Abkhazia: Neudorf, Gnadenberg and Lindau.

 From 1906 to 1922, Kurt von Kutschenbach published the German-language newspaper Kaukasische Post, that called itself the "only German newspaper in the Caucasus".
 Editor-in-chief was the writer and journalist Arthur Leist.

+History

 First Republic

+During the First World War, Germany gave support to the Committee of Independent Georgia, as well as organising a military unit called the Georgian Legion.

 When Georgia first achieved independence in 1918, the country's geopolitical situation was complicated.
 To maintain its fledgling sovereignty and keep both Russia and Turkey at bay, Georgia became a protectorate of the German Empire, which sent a contingent of troops under the leadership of General Friedrich Freiherr Kress von Kressenstein.

 The German involvement was short-lived but effective - Berlin pressured Turkey into respecting Georgia's ethnic borders and by July 1918, Turkey handed over all Georgian ports and railways it had controlled up to that point.
 Germany also lent millions of Marks to the new republic.
 Despite cordial German-Georgian relations, Germany had to retreat from the country shortly after it lost in World War I. Its place was taken by Britain.